swiss-ai-center/a-guide-to-mlops/docs/index.md

 # A guide to MLOps

-This guide will help you through incremental steps from a traditional approach of managing ML projects to a modern ML Ops approach designed to improve team collaboration and reproducibility.
+This guide will help you through incremental steps from a traditional approach of managing ML projects to a modern MLOps approach designed to improve team collaboration and reproducibility.

 It has been written using many different sources that will be mentioned in each step of the process.